-2017 2016 2015 Current insurance contractual obligations Noncurrent insurance contractual obligations \$ 223,524 3,636,533 \$ 287,444 5,480,817 \$ 450,235 8,090,012 Total contractual obligations \$ 3,860,057 \$ 5,768,261 \$ 8,540,247
+2018 2017 2016 Current insurance contractual obligations \$ 206,962 \$ 223,524 \$ 287,444 Noncurrent insurance contractual obligations 3,440,391 3,636,533 5,480,817 Total contractual obligations \$ 3,647,353 \$ 3,860,057 \$ 5,768,261

-The decrease in obligations in 2017 was primarily due to the assumption of the Lincoln Memorial Life Insurance Company policies.
+The decrease in obligations in 2018 was mostly a result of the payment of policy claims.
+The decrease in obligations in 2017 was primarily due to the transfer of obligations for the Lincoln Memorial Life Insurance Company policies under an assumption reinsurance agreement.
 In 2016, the decrease in obligations was primarily a result of claims paid in 2016 and the recalculation of the future obligations estimate of the Executive Life Insurance Company estate.
-In 2015, the decrease was primarily due to the payment of claim obligations.

 The Association has historically credit refunded excess insolvency-specific funds to member insurers.
-On occasions where the credit refund exceeds the amount of the assessment levied against a member insurer, the remaining credit due to a member insurer, is reflected in the financial statements as a liability ("Assessment Credit Balance").
+On occasions where the credit refund exceeds the amount of the assessment levied against a member insurer, the remaining credit due to a member insurer is reflected in the financial statements as a liability ("Assessment Credit Balance").
 This excess is either held by the Association to offset future assessments or is refunded to member insurers and/or the State of Texas pursuant to law.
-As of December 31, 2017, 2016 and 2015, the remaining credit balances were \$4.46 million, \$6.56 million and \$7.12 million, respectively.
+As of December 31, 2018,